dhall-lang/dhall-lang/README.md

 another language then go for it, otherwise I will do my best to contribute them as time permits.

-## Development status

-I am beginning to author a formal language standard for Dhall to help with porting Dhall to other languages.
-If you would like to assist with either standardizing the language or creating new bindings just let me know through the issue tracker.

 ## Name

 The language is named after a